ansys/pyfluent/doc/source/users_guide/solution.rst

 TUI based infrastructure
 -------------------------
-Here’s a simple example of initilization using the TUI based infrastructure:
+Here’s a simple example of initialization using the TUI based infrastructure:

 .. code:: python